 - Strengthening works:

-Construction works is on-going with 50.90% actual physical accomplishment as of 20 September 2017, being undertaken by Hanjin, the contractor engaged by AHC.
+Construction works 100% completed being undertaken by Hanjin, the contractor engaged by AHC.

-All seven (7) contract packages were already awarded and are now on-going.
+Five (5) out of the seven (7) contract packages were already completed.

-This is being implemented by the National Power Corporation as per MOA.
+This is being implemented by NPC as per MOA.

 - Flood protection works: